Linear-in-momentum spin orbit interactions in planar Ge/GeSi heterostructures and spin qubits: Nature of the spin-orbit interactions and models

 where the first term accounts for structural confinement and the second one for strains.
 The interactions at the two interfaces of the well add up if their $s_\mathrm{int}$ are different (odd number of Ge MLs), and cancel each other if their $s_\mathrm{int}$ are the same (even number of Ge MLs), as the gradient of $|\psi_0(z)|^2$ is opposite at the top and bottom interfaces when $E_z=0$.

 The value of $c_\mathrm{int}$ can be fitted to the TB linear Dresselhaus coefficient $\alpha_\mathrm{D}$.
-For that purpose, we have modeled the same superlattice structures as in TB with a numerical implementation of the four bands LK Hamiltonian \footnote{We use symmetric discretization (as opposed to Burt-Foreman \cite{Burt92,Foreman97} discretization).} including Eq.~\eqref{eq:Hint}.
-The resulting $\vec{k}\cdot\vec{p}$ band structures and spin splittings are non perturbative and include, therefore, all orders beyond Eq.~\eqref{eq:SW}.
+For that purpose, we have modeled the same superlattice structures as in TB with a numerical implementation of the four bands LK Hamiltonian including Eq.~\eqref{eq:Hint} \footnote{\YMN{In Figs.~\ref{fig:DresselhausKPEz} to \ref{fig:alpha3beta3Ez}, we use the Luttinger parameters, deformation potentials and strains of the TB and valence force field models \cite{Niquet09}, in order to achieve a meaningful comparison between the TB and LK data.
+In section \ref{sec:qubits}, we use the parameters given in the main text for consistency with our previous works \cite{martinez2022hole,Uriel22}.
+There are no qualitative differences between the two sets of parameters, though.}}. \YMN{We use finite differences with symmetric ordering for the derivatives at the Ge/GeSi interface (e.g., $\gamma_2 k_z^2\to-\tfrac{\partial}{\partial z}\gamma_2\tfrac{\partial}{\partial z}$) and discuss the alternative Burt-Foreman ordering \cite{Burt92,Foreman93,Foreman97,Veprek07} in Appendix \ref{app:BF}.} The resulting $\vec{k}\cdot\vec{p}$ band structures and spin splittings are non perturbative and include, therefore, all orders beyond Eq.~\eqref{eq:SW}.
 We reach good agreement at small electric fields $E_z$ using $c_\mathrm{int}=55.9$\,meV\,\AA\ (see Fig.~\ref{fig:DresselhausKPEz}).
 The parameter $s_\mathrm{int}$ is actually $+1$ (resp. $-1$) when the bonds from Ge to GeSi project onto $[110]$ (resp $[\overline{1}10]$).
 Note, again, that $\alpha_\mathrm{D}$ thus changes sign each time the whole Ge well is shifted up or down by one ML.
 The linear Dresselhaus coefficient $\alpha_\mathrm{D}$ bends upwards at large $E_z$ because the increase of the gradient of $|\psi_0(z_0)|^2$ is partly compensated by the increase of the HH-LH band gap $\Delta_\mathrm{LH}$ (the effective, electric width \cite{Michal21} of the well $\ell_\mathrm{E}\propto E_z^{-1/3}$ becoming much smaller that its structural thickness $L_\mathrm{W}$ \footnote{In the limit $\ell_\mathrm{E}\ll L_\mathrm{W}$, the potential in Ge can be approximated by a triangular well.
 It can be shown from the eigensolutions of this triangular well (the Airy function) or from a simple dimensional analysis that both $\Delta_\mathrm{LH}\propto 1/\ell_\mathrm{E}^2\propto E_z^{2/3}$ and $d|\Psi(z)|^2/dz\propto 1/\ell_\mathrm{E}^2\propto E_z^{2/3}$ so that $\alpha_\mathrm{D}$ is expected to saturate.
 This saturation is however delayed by the biaxial strain contribution to $\Delta_\mathrm{LH}$ [second term of Eq.~\eqref{eq:deltaLH}] and by the finite band offset between Ge and GeSi.}).
 There is a small discrepancy between the $\vec{k}\cdot\vec{p}$ and TB $\alpha_\mathrm{D}$'s at large $E_z$, which results from slightly different responses to the electric field.